RetroDECK/ES-DE/CONTRIBUTING.md

 In general, a thorough review of [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows) would be great!

 As for rbsimple-DE there are quite some missing graphic files and other customizations for a number of game systems.
-Check out [MISSING.md](themes/rbsimple-DE/MISSING.md) for more details of what needs to be added or updated.
+Check out [MISSING.md](themes/rbsimple-DE/MISSING.md) for more details on what needs to be added or updated.
+Note that although rbsimple-DE is based on Recalbox Multi, it's only possible to use assets from this theme set created before their change to a more restrictive license, which happened in 2018.
+As such it's unfortunately necessary to recreate all the system graphics from scratch that have since been released by the Recalbox community.

 The ES-DE development is tracked using a Kanban board which is publicly visible at the GitLab project site: